Xeverous/filter_spirit/README.md

 		Show # show rare hammers with 16+ quality
 	}

-	# hide any other hammers
+	# hide any other hammers (actually discouraged as you might lose
-	# actually discouraged as you might lose RGB recipe material for later blocks
+	# RGB recipe material for later blocks - better don't write this Hide)
 	Hide
 }